7 Best Hot Springs in Turkey

 The outdoor pool features underwater spotlights.
 The indoor thermal pool is surrounded by a richly decorated deck.
 Guests can relax on the terrace, or enjoy therapeutic massage jets.

 Limak Thermal features an elegant restaurant serving à la carte Turkish specialities, and 2 bars.
-A brasserie and a French bakery providing treats from all over the world are also available.
+A brasserie serving cocktails, Turkish Coffee and great food along with a French bakery providing treats from all over the world are also available.

 The best way to get to Yalova is to take a 1-hour ferry ride from Istanbul.